Amy Parsons

-Early Life and Education
+Early life and education

 Parsons was born in Loveland, Colorado, and spent her childhood in Cheyenne, Wyoming where she participated in 4-H. She attended Colorado State University for her undergraduate degree, graduating in 1995 with a Bachelors of Artis in Political Science.

 In her time as a student at CSU, Parsons served in the Associated Students of Colorado State University (ASCSU), gave tours in the office of admissions, and worked in the Lory Student Center.
 She also participated in a White House internship program in Washington, D.C..

-After graduating from CSU, Parsons pursued a legal education at the University of Colorado Law School, where she earned her Juris Doctorate (J.D.) in 1999.
+After graduating from CSU, Parsons pursued a legal education at the University of Colorado Law School, where she earned her Juris Doctor (J.D.) in 1999.
 While in law school, she was an associate editor for the Colorado Law Review.
 It was during this period that her interest in higher education law developed, particularly in areas concerning civil rights, employment law, and the legal complexities of university operations.
 This interest led her to an internship with the CSU General Counsel's Office.